Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

 \textbf{Main Results.} We report the findings in \cref{tab:franka}.
 Prior work with VJEPA2-AC \citep{assran2025v} has shown strong zero-shot generalization to novel environments for simple, greedy tasks such as grasping or reaching.
-Consistent with this, on the drawer benchmark the single-level planner succeeds on 2/7 tasks that admit linear push or pull motions.
-However, for more complex non-greedy tasks—such as pick-\&-place and the remaining drawer variants—the single-level planner can only succeed when the task is decomposed into a sequence of greedy subtasks via manually provided subgoal images; without such supervision, it fails to solve these tasks end-to-end.
+Consistent with this, the single-level planner succeeds on 2/7 drawer tasks admitting linear push/pull motions, but fails entirely on pick-\&-place and on non-greedy drawer variants requiring multi-stage motion.
+We verify in \cref{app:manual_subgoals} that the same single-level planner solves these tasks when supplied with manual intermediate subgoals, isolating the failure to the planner rather than the underlying world model.
+In contrast, hierarchical planning solves both pick-\&-place and drawer tasks end-to-end from a single goal image.
+It generalizes zero-shot to novel environments and objects, achieving 70\% success on pick-\&-place cup and 60\% on box, and solves non-greedy drawer tasks requiring multi-stage motion (e.g., moving down before translating laterally).
+Example executions are in \cref{fig:robot_execution_main} and \cref{app:franka_rollouts}.
+HWM failures arise mainly from perceptual imprecision (e.g., depth errors) or near-miss executions, suggesting that coarse high-level subgoals can lose details needed for precise low-level guidance.

-In contrast, hierarchical planning enables end-to-end solution of both pick-\&-place and drawer tasks using only a final goal image.
-It generalizes in a zero-shot manner to novel environments and unseen objects, achieving a 70\% success rate for pick-\&-place cup and 60\% for pick-\&-place box, and is capable of solving non-greedy drawer tasks that require multi-stage motion (e.g., moving down before translating laterally).
-Example executions are shown in \cref{fig:robot_execution_main} and \cref{app:franka_rollouts}.
-Notably, HWM consistently outperforms strong vision–language–action (VLA) baselines, despite these models being pretrained on $\sim 77\times$ more robotic interaction datasets.
-Failure cases primarily arise from perceptual imprecision (e.g., depth estimation errors) or occasional near-miss executions due to lack of joint optimization between high- and low-level planners.
+We also compare against vision--language--action (VLA) baselines, noting that the comparison spans different goal-specification interfaces: HWM and Octo use a single goal \emph{image}, while the $\pi$-models use \emph{language} goals (\cref{app:vla}).
+HWM is competitive with these baselines despite significantly less training data ($\sim 77\times$), and far exceeds Octo under identical image-goal supervision.